 Heavy police presence as hundreds gather in Ottawa for day 2 of ‘Rolling Thunder’

-Hundreds of people on motorcycles and on foot rolled into downtown Ottawa for day 2 of the 'Rolling Thunder' biker event, as a strong police presence kept an eye on the proceedings.
+Hundreds of people on motorcycles and on foot rolled into downtown Ottawa on day 2 of the ‘Rolling Thunder’ biker event, with a strong police presence deployed to keep an eye on the protesters.

+“The bikes are coming and we’re going to take back this monument,” organizer Neal Sheard said during a service at the National War Memorial to kick off the day’s events.

+Officers on foot and on motorcycles were deployed inside the so-called exclusion zone and along the route for a motorcycle convoy for the event.
+Ten people have been arrested so far this weekend, while Ottawa Bylaw and Regulatory Services has issued more than 560 tickets for no-parking/no-stopping violations in the exclusion zone.

+“Part of the thing that would be very important for me is how our citizens rate success.
+We heard loud and clear from our community that they were tired of these in our city and there wasn’t tolerance for a repeat of what happened in February,” Bell said Saturday evening.

+“From what we’re hearing from our community is they're happy with our police response.
+They would prefer these don’t happen, but they understand that people will come to our city and they expect their police service to actually manage it, and I believe we’ve done a fairly good job in that over the weekend.”

-Veterans for Freedom hosted a memorial service at the National War Memorial at 10 a.m., followed by approximately 400 motorcycles participating in a convoy into the downtown core along Elgin Street.
+Veterans for Freedom hosted a memorial service at the National War Memorial at 10 a.m., followed by a motorcycle convoy of more than 400 bikes rolling into the downtown core.
+The motorcycles roared up Elgin Street to Albert Street as supporters lined the street waiving Canadian flags.

+The exclusion set up around the Parliamentary Precinct prevented motorcycles and other vehicles participating in the protest from driving around the National War Memorial.

 “Fear and division equals hate.
-We may disagree with each other, but we don’t hate each other,” organizer Neil Sheard told the crowd at the National War Memorial Saturday morning.
+We may disagree with each other, but we don’t hate each other,” Sheard said.

 Sheard had previously told the Evan Solomon Show this week that the bike rally is being held to “help heal and give back the dignity to that monument that was desecrated by the powers that be”, during the 'Freedom Convoy' event in January and February.

+“The truckers sacrificed, these men sacrificed, these people came here and sacrificed.
+They spent money to come here, they sacrificed.
+This is the sort of sacrifice we’re asking for because Canadians need to sacrifice to keep our freedom.”

+The 'Rolling Thunder Ottawa' website does not outline its purpose or goals for the weekend event, but says participants should “spread as much peace, love and patriotism to your fellow Canadians as possible.”

-During the one hour of speeches at the National War Memorial, one speaker referenced how the Department of National Defence and police fenced off the National War Memorial during the opening weekend of the 'Freedom Convoy.'
+During the one hour of speeches at the war memorial, one speaker referenced how the Department of National Defence and police fenced off the National War Memorial during the opening weekend of the 'Freedom Convoy.'

 “They literally engaged the national symbol of freedom,” Alex said as the crowd booed and yelled "shame."